tjenkinson/shipyard-project.com/site/content/docs/index.md

 ```

 # RethinkDB
 RethinkDB is used for the account, engine, service key and extension metadata information.
 It is not used to store anything about the Docker containers or images.
+The `/data` directory is exposed as a volume in the `shipyard/rethinkdb` Docker image.

 # Concepts
 See the following for details on using Shipyard.